Securing Mobile: Introduction

 This debate raged since the beginning of smartphones.
 The truth is that these days, there is very little difference in the security of either device.
 (Source) However, there are still a few differences between the devices worth considering.

 Androids are popular because they are inexpensive and offer much more customization than iOS.
 Androids allow for third-party app stores like F-Droid and "sideloading" apps directly without an app store, which can increase your privacy but also opens the possibility of installing a malicious app if you're not careful.
-Google's vetting process for apps in the official Play Store is also not very comprehensive, meaning that malicious apps in the official Play Store are relatively common.
+Additionally, Google's process for vetting apps in the official Play Store is not very comprehensive compared to Apple's App Store, meaning that malicious apps in the official Play Store are relatively common.
 Androids do suffer from generally having a shorter support lifecycle - usually 2-3 years tops - and sometimes struggle with pushing out updates in a timely manner.
 This is due to the fact that Androids are made by a variety of manufacturers who must modify each new version to be compatible with their devices, thus extending the time between the upstream release and when it arrives in the hands of the end user.
-(Source, source) If you choose to go the Android route, I strongly recommend the Google Pixel.
-They receive the longest support of any Android device (4 years, with some models), have the best security, get updates quicker than other manufacturers, and you won't be submitting data to additional third parties that would normally be involved if you got a device from a manufacturer like Samsung, Xiaomi, etc.
+(Source, source, source) If you choose to go the Android route, I strongly recommend the Google Pixel.
+They receive the longest support of any Android device (5 years for some models), have the best hardware security, get updates quicker than other manufacturers, and you won't get "bloatware" apps installed or be submitting data to additional third parties like you would normally if you got a device from a manufacturer like Samsung, Xiaomi, etc.

 iPhones are popular with the people who want a device that "just works."
 Unlike Android, pushing out updates is incredibly fast because all devices are manufactured directly by Apple with very little variation between the hardware.
 Additionally, the Apple App store has a stricter approval system for apps than Google Play, meaning that it's harder to place malicious apps in the App Store than the Google Play Store.
 (Source).
 Malicious apps do sometimes still get through, but it's less common.
 Apple devices also tend to be supported for many years, sometimes 5 or 6 or more.